 Group Peer Tutoring and One-on-One Peer Tutoring(hiring for various courses): The difference between Supplemental Instruction and peer tutoring is that the student brings their questions to the peer tutor, and in contrast to SI, the peer tutor traditionally does not prepare various activities or problems on course content for attendees in their sessions.
 Additionally, the tutors do not attend class with the students.
 At this time, tutoring at Loyola is not a guaranteed position as group tutoring and one-on-one tutoring are at the request of students.
 Often times tutoring is for special populations, such as Student Accessibility Center students (formerly known as Services for Students with Disabilities), ACE, or Athletes.

 Language Tutoring (hiring for various courses): In collaboration with the Language Learning Resource Center (LLRC), there are opportunities for students to apply for a Language Tutoring position.
 Tutoring sessions are held at the LLRC for various languages including Arabic, Chinese, French, German, Italian, Japanese, Polish, and Spanish.
 It is expected that the tutor’s language courses (at least one) have been taken at Loyola and are at the 250 or above level.
 Language Tutors must have a recommendation from a full-time professor or a section head in the language they wish to tutor.

-To become a peer tutor, a student must have:
+To become a Tutoring Center Peer Leader, a student must have: